RUB-InfSec/infrared_perturbations/README.md

 - [arXiV](https://arxiv.org/pdf/2509.02042)
 - Published version: TBD

-Please refer to the Artifact Appendix for additional details.
+Please refer to the Artifact Appendix of the published version for additional details on the experiments.
 In contrast to the Appendix, the relevant Mapillary data is now included within this repository and besides the segmentation model no additional data needs to be downloaded.

 ## Setup